Manifold Sampling for Optimizing Nonsmooth Nonconvex Compositions: Manifold Sampling for Piecewise-Smooth Compositions

+(Again, for ease, define either $\frac{1}{L_h\kappabmh}$ or $\frac{\eta_1\kappad}{4\bigC}$ to be infinite in the pathological case when $L_h\kappabmh = 0$ or $C = 0$.)
 If $L_h\kappabmh$ is large, then~\eqref{eq:eta_max} may allow iterations to be deemed acceptable only when $\Delta_k$ is relatively small.
-Furthermore, as~\eqref{eq:eta_max} contains constants that are generally unknown, \secref{implementation_details} discusses safeguards that can be included in a numerical implementation \algref{manifoldsampling} if $\eta_2 > \etamax$. \item[{\bf \linerefa{outer_while}:}] \algref{manifoldsampling} will break out of the manifold sampling loop after at most $\left| \Hdef \right|-\left| \mathbb{A}(F(x^k)) \right|$ times through.
-The reason is that
+Furthermore, as~\eqref{eq:eta_max} contains constants that are generally unknown, \secref{implementation_details} discusses safeguards that can be included in a numerical implementation of \algref{manifoldsampling} if $\eta_2 > \etamax$.